Why is LED Bad?

 But with LED, it's another story.

 To run a LED streetlight, electronic ballasts are used.
-As you may know, "electronic" usually means the item in question uses various electronic components.
+As you may know, "electronic" usually means the item in question uses electronic components.
 Here's where the trouble begins:

 Streetlight luminaires are used outdoors.
 Protecting the circuit board in this electronic ballast from corrosion is a tricky task.
 One option is to use epoxy resin plastic, but that

 Recycling may also be a problem.
-Epoxy resin takes a lot of effort to remove, and e-waste recycling has to be quick and efficient to be economical.
+Epoxy resin takes a lot of effort to remove, and e-waste recycling generally has to be quick and efficient to be economical.

 Now let's check out the other option, a bare circuit board.